Simbotix/eskimo-stripper/README.md

 Developed by [microapps] (http://microapps.com/)

 ## License
-aws-event-parser is available under the MIT license.
+Eskimo Stripper is available under the MIT license.
 See the LICENSE file for more info.